Hockwell/StruLog/README.md

 - Work with each logs store based on demon-thread.
 - Each demon gets logEntry from himself queue and handles it.
 - Log() call adds logInfo to stores queues.
-- Queues conception help amortizate store access problems (#Mongo connection fail) and unconstant logging perfomance.
+- Queues conception help amortize store access problems (#Mongo connection fail) and non-constant logging intensity.
 - When occupied queue capacity will be too big, logger notifies about it.

 ### HighLoad tests